 North west of Toronto on the NSW Central Coast, Heaton State Forest is bordered by Awaba and Watagan State Forests and Watagans National Park.
 The Great North Walk runs through Heaton State Forest.

 The forests you see today are regrowth forests which means they have been harvested many times over and grown back.
-Today's forest management practices protect biodiversity, soil and water quality and cultural heritage sites while also allowing for sustainable timber production.
+Today's forest management practices protect biodiversity, soil and water quality and cultural heritage sites, while also allowing for sustainable timber production.

-The State Forests of the Watagan Mountains (Awaba, Heaton, Olney, Ourimbah, Watagan and Wyong State forests) have won the Gold Award for Adventure Tourism in the Hunter Central Coast Tourism Awards in both 2012 and 2013 and received a bronze award in the tourist attraction category in 2011.
-They also won the silver award for adventure tourism at the NSW Tourism Awards 2013.
+The State Forests of the Watagan Mountains (Awaba, Heaton, Olney, Ourimbah, Watagan and Wyong State forests) have won the Gold Award for Adventure Tourism in the Hunter Central Coast Tourism Awards in 2012, 2013 and 2014, earning their place in the Tourism Hall of Fame.

 Heaton Forest Park

 The magnificent coastal and mountain views provide a majestic backdrop for having a picnic.
 Two walking trails also commence from the forest park including the Heaton Loop Trail and the Watagan Trail.